 Amundsen’s South Polar conquest is an extraordinary tale which combines risk, intrigue and personal conflict.
 There are aspects of his story that are unpalatable in the extreme.
 His use and abuse of sledging dogs appear unacceptable to a modern reader as do the lies and deception he deemed a necessary evil in mounting a successful polar campaign.
-The harsh treatment meted out to certain members of his team during his assault on the South Pole would result in legal action nowadays.

 Those who prefer heroes with a spotless character will be soundly disappointed with Amundsen.
 But Roald Amundsen offers too many compelling character qualities to simply be able to write him off as an egocentric bully.
 Here is a man of striking intelligence whose brilliance in planning and anticipating the moves of his opponent have propelled him into first place.
 His single-minded thirst for world records in the most unforgiving environments betrays a distinctly 20th century mindset.
-In this respect he is the undisputed forerunner of the many modern day explorers who must tackle increasingly perilous exploits in order to secure sponsors who are only too happy to fuel an adventurer’s adrenalin addiction.

-Viewed as the complement to Into the White – Scott’s Antarctic Odyssey, my Amundsen book highlights two great men’s wildly differing approaches to achieving the same outcome.
+Viewed as the complement to Into the White – Scott’s Antarctic Odyssey, ‘Amundsen’s Way’ highlights two great men’s wildly differing approaches to achieving the same outcome.
 Fate plays its hand and ultimately favours the bold.
 In many ways, Amundsen risks more than Captain Scott.
 The ignominy of leaving Norway with a secret agenda would have laid waste to his public reputation had he not returned victorious.
 Such a man, with everything to lose will stop at nothing to secure his goal and consequently his story is a testament to utter brilliance and ruthlessness.